ryantd42/NY-Legislative-Git/2023/S2328A-2023/bill.md

  in  the  municipal corporation, which shall be the official newspaper if one exists, within fifteen days of such public  hearing.
-The  municipal corporation  shall also post such notice on its official website, if one exists, for at least fifteen days prior to such hearing.
-Written  notice shall  also  be sent by certified mail to the chief executive officer of
+The  municipal corporation  shall also post such notice on its official website, if one

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02367-01-3
+  LBD02367-03-3
- S. 2328  2
+ S. 2328--A  2

- the municipal corporation, if one exists, prior to  the  publication  of the notice requirements required by this subdivision.
-MILITARY MONUMENTS OR  MEMORIALS  UNDER THIS SECTION SHALL BE CONSIDERED AS PARKLAND IN THE MUNICIPALITY WHEREIN SUCH PROPERTY EXISTS.
-ANY CHANGE IN STATUS APPROVED BY  THE  LOCAL  ENTITY UNDER THIS SECTION SHALL NOT BE ALIENATED, DEVEL- OPED, LEASED, TRANSFERRED, SOLD OR DISCONTINUED FOR USE  AS  A  MEMORIAL SITE UNLESS SUCH ACTION IS AUTHORIZED BY AN ACT OF THE LEGISLATURE.
+ exists, for at least fifteen days prior to such hearing.
+Written  notice shall  also  be sent by certified mail to the chief executive officer of the municipal corporation, if one exists, prior to  the  publication  of the notice requirements required by this subdivision.
+MILITARY MONUMENTS OR  MEMORIALS  ERECTED  OR  CONSTRUCTED PURSUANT TO SECTIONS TWO HUNDRED TWENTY-SIX OF THE COUNTY LAW, EIGHTY-ONE OF THE  TOWN  LAW,  SEVENTY-TWO AND  SEVENTY-A  OF  THIS  ARTICLE ON PROPERTY OF A MUNICIPAL CORPORATION SHALL REQUIRE AUTHORIZATION BY AN ACT OF THE LEGISLATURE  PRIOR  TO  ANY CHANGE  IN  STATUS INCLUDING ALIENATION, DEVELOPMENT, LEASING, TRANSFER, SALE OR DISCONTINUANCE.
   § 2.
 This act shall take effect immediately.